 Professor, Department of Anthropology; Member, Latin American Studies

-ANTY 351H North American Archaeology (online in the spring semester, classroom in the autumn semester)
+ANTY 351H North American Archaeology (online autumn semester)

 ANTY 354H Mesoamerican Prehistory (odd-numbered years, spring semester)

 ANTY 455 Artifact Analysis (even-numbered years, spring semester)

 John Douglas is anthropological archaeologist with diverse experiences and interests.
 He began teaching at The University of Montana in 1991, after earning a doctorate at the University of Arizona in 1990.
 Major, long-standing areas of expertise are the native people and prehistory of Northwest Mexico and the U.S. Southwest.
 He has been a pioneer in examining the archaeology of northeast Sonora and southeast Arizona in the context of late prehistoric social complexity, particularly in considering the effects of the site of Paquimé in northwest Chihuahua on these areas west of the Continental Divide.
 More broadly, one of the major transformations of the human condition was the development of hierarchical societies.
 The one centered at Paquimé is one the three most important in the U.S. Southwest-Northwest Mexico, the others being Chaco Canyon and the Hohokam.
 Much of John Douglas' research on the region focuses on interactions and exchange systems between societies of varying scales in the region, addressing questions of how "cores" and "peripheries" emerge in agricultural societies.